g00dnatur3/jscover-sbt-plugin/README.md

 Default value: `public/jscover`

 The `jscoverReportsDir` is where the coverage reports json will be put.
-The FluentTestWithCoverage found within the `jscover-play-utils` dependency will actually generate the reports json for you-- but you can read the code to get a better understanding.
+The FluentTestWithCoverage found within the `jscover-play-utils` dependency will actually generate the reports json for you.

+Default value: `public/jscover/reports`

 If you want to customize these settings, you can do the following inside your `build.sbt` file: